tocosonic/hyperledger/README.md

 # hyperledger
-Prepare Hyperledger's Docker images for use with OpenShift
+Prepare Docker images required to setup Hyperledger-Fabric for use with OpenShift